 På Hjørnet is a cosy café in the centre of Skjervøy serving coffee, salads, various pastries, baguettes and light meals.
 They also have an amazing assortment of cakes.
-Another centrally located eatery is Kasjotten, which serves dinner and light meals.
-This restaurant is next door to Ocean Bar, a bar and disco which is open during the weekend.
+Ocean Bar, a bar and disco which is open during the weekend.